Embedded Universal Predictive Intelligence: a coherent framework for multi-agent learning: Equilibrium behavior of embedded Bayesian agents

 This illustrates the mathematical equivalence: the decoupled agent converges to cooperation, just as the embedded agent did in \cref{example:bayesian-agents-cooperation}.
 However, the \textit{reasoning} is different.
 The embedded agent converged by reasoning "my opponent is likely an identical copy, so my choice to cooperate is \textit{evidence} that they will too."
 The decoupled agent converges by reasoning "the environment is likely the `copy' environment, so my choice to cooperate will \textit{cause} my opponent to cooperate."
 This belief in the $\Mve_{\textrm{copy}}$ environment is, from an objective standpoint knowing the structure of the considered repeated game, causally incorrect, as the opponent is a separate agent, not a feature of the environment.
 While in the embedded setup, a large $\alpha$ can be justified by Occam's razor (a universe with two identical agents is simpler), justifying a large $\alpha$ for the \textit{ad-hoc} $\Mve_{\textrm{copy}}$ environment in the decoupled setup is more difficult. $\diamondsuit$ \end{example}

-While SNE and SEE become mathematically equivalent in the MAGRL setting, the objective concepts---Nash equilibrium (NE) and embedded equilibrium (EE)---remain distinct.
+While SNE and SEE become mathematically equivalent in the MAGRL setting, the common knowledge solution concepts---Nash equilibrium (NE) and embedded equilibrium (EE)---remain distinct.
 A Nash equilibrium (\cref{def:nash-eq}) requires a best response against the \textit{ground-truth} personal environment $\Mge^i$, adhering to the ground-truth causal structure of the environment.
-An EE (\cref{def:ode}) allows for a best response against a personal universe $\Mgu^i$ whose off-path conditionals are defined by a dependency distribution $q$, explicitly accounting for objective structural dependencies.
+An EE (\cref{def:ode}) allows for a best response against a personal universe $\Mgu^i$ whose counterfactuals are defined by a dependency distribution $q$, explicitly accounting for functional dependencies.
 Thus, cooperation in the Twin Prisoner's Dilemma is an EE but never a Nash equilibrium, even when the prisoner's dilemma is modeled in the MAGRL setting.

 We now turn to the convergence behavior of embedded Bayesian agents in the MAGRL setup.
 As discussed in \cref{sec:intermezzo-kalai}, partial observability means that agents' tail policies are conditioned on their personal histories $\HistMI$, which are private but correlated.
 This correlation is captured by a correlation device, leading us to correlated equilibrium concepts.
 We therefore introduce the \textit{subjective correlated embedded equilibrium} (SCEE).